-Deciding what Disney World hotel to stay in is one of the toughest choices when planning a vacation.
+Deciding which Disney World hotel to stay in is one of the toughest choices when planning a vacation.
 There are different price points, types of rooms and locations to consider.
 On top of that, do you stay at the same hotel all trip or move around throughout?
 Unfortunately, I can’t decide all of that for you.
 Well, I could but it might not match what you actually want.
+I probably don’t even know you (hi mom!)
 What I can do is rank all of the Disney World resorts that I have stayed in so far.

 Before we get to that, a few caveats.
-We haven’t stayed in all of the Disney World resorts.
+We haven’t stayed in all of the Disney World resorts although we’re getting close.
 While I’ve visited all of them, I’m going to leave the resorts I haven’t stayed in off of this list.
 Not surprisingly, the reason I haven’t stayed at all of them is simple – they are very expensive.
-The Grand Floridian remains the most expensive hotel at Disney World and the Beach Club Resort isn’t much below that.
+The Grand Floridian remains the most expensive hotel at Disney World and the Contemporary is only slightly below that.
 We look forward to staying there one day but for now they are left off the list.

 A quick tangent – just because you’re staying at one hotel doesn’t mean you can’t walk the grounds (and eat at the restaurants) of another.
 In fact, I encourage people to do that.
 Not only will you get to see some beautiful areas Disney has created, you might come up with a better idea of where you want to stay next trip.

-Back on track, when ranking these resorts I tried to consider all factors – price, rooms, location, amenities.
+Back on track, when ranking these resorts I tried to consider all factors – price, rooms, location, pools, food, etc..
 I was hopeful that considering all of these would even out my rankings and put some value resorts (or at least moderates) near the top of the list.
-Unfortunately, this wasn’t the case.
-While there is some parity among the values and moderates, all of the deluxe resorts or villas ended up at the top of the list.
-I do think there is a pretty big jump from moderate to deluxe.
+Unfortunately, this isn’t exactly the case.
+While there is some parity among the values and moderates, most of the deluxe resorts or villas ended up near the top of the list.
+I do think there is a pretty big jump from moderate to deluxe, spare a few deluxe resorts.
 That doesn’t mean the other resorts are bad, on the contrary as some are quite nice, it’s just hard to ignore all the positives the deluxe resorts offer.

 With all of that out-of-the-way, it’s time to get to the rankings.
 If you’re interested in reading more about each resort, click on the name to see our full review.